 To understand what I’m going to tell further on, we’ve got to start with the basics.
 Conversion rate optimization (CRO) is about increasing conversion, meaning increasing sales or newsletter subscriptions, for example.
 This is done by collecting data to check where users/visitors find any hiccups.

 After finding the hiccups and thinking of a solution it’s often tested, the most known way of testing is called A/B testing.
 Would you like to know more about CRO since you’re new to it?
-I wrote this blog ‘NAME BLOG’ where you can find more information.
+I wrote this blog ‘What is CRO‘ where you can find more information.

 So it was February 2020 and the pandemic COVID-19 made its way into this globalized world.
 Hitting us quicker and worse than expected.
 This also had an impact on our digital world.

 Those specializing in CRO had a moment of realization.
-If you were working for one of these companies with all these triggers, which normally increases conversions … a lot, you came to an understanding that it wasn’t easy to get them to.
-To go back to a version of the websites that’s normal, without any triggers.
+If you were working for one of these companies with all these triggers, which normally increase conversions … a lot, you came to an understanding that it wasn’t easy to get them to.
+To go back to a version of the website that’s normal, without any triggers.

 I’m not here to talk about the ethical line of CRO … so I won’t do that.
 What I do want to talk about is how we can handle such situations in the future with all these skills we have right now.

 Often spoken about is the idea of a CRO kill switch, and I love it!
 The CRO kill switch would be literally a switch in the code that if changed it would remove all the changes related to a subject.
 There is only one problem, which parts of CRO implementation should be within the CRO kill switch?